-13 For example, if the Department of Agriculture uses assigned frequencies for fighting forest fires.
-When it is not have to fight any fires in a given geographic area for some period of time, this means that the frequency assignments are "unused" in actuality - this will continue until new and innovative sharing technologies can prove the capability to cease operations when sensing in real time the Department of Agriculature's need to use those assignments.
-This example shows how sharing might occur and maximize use of existing spectrum.
+12 For example, if the Department of Agriculture uses frequencies that are assigned for fighting forest fires and do not have any fires to put out in a given quarter in a given geographic area, this means that they are "un-used" in actuality until new and innovative technologies can prove the capability to move in real time when sensing "primary" use or a mix of sensing and database like current FCC white space proceedings.
+This examples shows how sharing might occur and put spectrum to use.

-14 For example, the planned use of spectrum databases will play a key role in the current FCC White Space proceedings as a method to safeguard against causing harmful interference, while allowing opportunistic use of "fallow" spectrum.
+13 For example, the planned use of spectrum databases will play a key role in the current FCC White Space proceedings as a method to safeguard against causing harmful interference, while allowing opportunistic use of "fallow" spectrum.